 9.1.
 Customer hereby authorizes Company to perform International Data Transfers to any country deemed adequate by the EU Commission; on the basis of appropriate safeguards in accordance with Data Protection Law; or pursuant to the Standard Contractual Clauses referred to in Section 9.2.

 9.2.
-Customer and Company hereby conclude the Standard Contractual Clauses, which are hereby incorporated into this DPA and completed as follows: the “data exporter” is Customer; the “data importer” is Company; the governing law in Clause 9 and Clause 11.3 of the Standard Contractual Clauses is the law of the country in which Customer is established; Appendix 1 and Appendix 2 to the Standard Contractual Clauses, are Appendix 1 2 this DPA respectively; and the optional indemnification clause is struck.
+Customer and Company hereby conclude the Standard Contractual Clauses, which are hereby incorporated into this DPA and completed as follows: the “data exporter” is Customer; the “data importer” is Company; the governing law in Clause 9 and Clause 11.3 of the Standard Contractual Clauses is the law of the country in which Customer is established; Appendix 1 and Appendix 2 to the Standard Contractual Clauses, are Appendix 1 and 2 to this DPA respectively; and the optional indemnification clause is struck.

 9.3.
 If Company’s compliance with Data Protection Law applicable to International Data Transfers is affected by circumstances outside of Company’s control, including if a legal instrument for International Data Transfers is invalidated, amended, or replaced, then Customer and Company will work together in good faith to reasonably resolve such non-compliance.